A theoretical analysis of Guyon's toy volatility model: Proof of Theorem

-using~\eqref{eq:Expan_left}, which concludes the proof.
+using~\eqref{eq:Expan_left_m}, which concludes the proof.

-The final integrals in the lemma are rather delicate to analyse.
+The final integrals in the lemma are delicate.
 We start with the case $y_\sigma < 1$.
-As $\int_0^a \rho(x) \D x < \infty$, $s(x) = \int_0^x \rho (y) \D y$.
-Using~\eqref{eq:Expan_left_rho}, one can obtain the asymptotic behaviour of $s(\cdot)$ around zero by integrating the asymptotic behaviour of $\rho (\cdot)$ around $0$.
-Classical asymptotic expansions for integrals (note that the leading contribution arises at the right boundary of the integration domain) yields, after the change of variable $y \mapsto xz$,
+Using~\eqref{eq:Expan_left_rho_m}, we obtain the asymptotic behaviour of $\widehat{S}(0,\cdot]$ around zero by integrating that of~$\widehat{s} (\cdot)$ around~$0$.
+Classical asymptotic expansions for integrals (note that the leading contribution arises at the right boundary of the integration domain) yield, after the change of variable $y \mapsto xz$,

-Therefore, combining~\eqref{eq:Expan_left},~\eqref{eq:Expan_left_rho} and~\eqref{eq:Expan_left_s}, we obtain
+Therefore, combining~\eqref{eq:Expan_left_m},~\eqref{eq:Expan_left_rho_m} and~\eqref{eq:Expan_left_s_m}, we obtain

 which is integrable on $(0,a]$ and concludes the proof.